aws-samples/hyperledger-on-kubernetes/remote-org/README.md

 eventually ending up with the latest config (created in steps 3-5 above).

 ### Step 8 - Join the channel - New Fabric Org
-The final step is to join the peer to the channel.
+The next step is to join the peer to the channel.
 After the peer successfully joins the channel it will start receiving blocks of transactions and build its own copy of the ledger and world state.

 On the EC2 bastion in the new org.